steunix/passweaver-api/README.md

 ### Responses

-Vaulted endpoints respond with standard HTTP response codes, so be sure to handle them correctly:
+Vaulted endpoints respond with JSON payloads using standard HTTP response codes, so be sure to handle them correctly:

 - 400: Bad request: your payload is not valid, malformed, or missing some field
 - 401: Unauthorized: you haven't logged in yet, or your JWT is not valid/expired